16 Dec 2020

 - U.S. provisional applications (since these applications are never published in the first place)

 If a PCT or foreign patent application is filed outside the United States, the non-publication request must be rescinded before filing the PCT or foreign patent application.
-If, however, the PCT or foreign patent application is filed without rescinding the non-publication request, then the USPTO must be notified of this no later than 45 days after the filing of the PCT or foreign patent application.
+If the PCT or foreign patent application is filed without rescinding the non-publication request, then the USPTO must be notified of this no later than 45 days after the filing of the PCT or foreign patent application.

-SHOULD a non-publication Request be filed?
+SHOULD a Non-Publication Request Be Filed?

 Publishing a patent application has benefits that a company can take advantage of.